Vincenzo Alberto Annese: Afghanistan

 On 25 June 2025, Annese was hired as the new head coach of the Afghanistan national football team.

 Burkina Faso

-On 28 October 2025, Annese signed a one-year contract with the Burkina Faso national football team as the Technical Director.
+On 28 October 2025, Annese signed a one-year contract with the Burkina Faso national football team as the technical director.

+Equatorial Guinea

+On 26 August 2026, Annese was hired as the new head coach of the Equatorial Guinea national football team for the next two years.